johnphilji/Sunhacks/README.md

 ## ⚠️ Disclaimer

-This is an educational demo project built for hackathons.
+This is an educational demo project built for Sunhacks hackathon.
 It is NOT financial advice.
 Never use backtested results to make real trading decisions without extensive additional research.

 ---

-*Built with ❤️ for hackathon MVP demonstration*